Hungreeee/Reddit-Realtime-Streaming-Pipeline/README.md

 https://github.com/Hungreeee/Reddit-Realtime-Streaming-Pipeline/assets/46376260/fb0671d0-4930-406d-a3cd-307e70f896a4

-Please note that the chosen metrics and visualizations only serve for prototyping purposes, and they may not be meaningful once scaled or run over a prolonged period.
+Please note that the chosen metrics and visualizations only serve for prototyping purposes, and they may not be meaningful when assessed over a longer period.

 ## Installation & Setup